Business Administration

 BSAD 8136 HUMAN RESOURCE MANAGEMENT (3 credits)

-This course is a comprehensive review of human resource management concepts and practices.
-The course is designed to educate future managers and leaders on the importance of utilizing effective human resource methods that comply with federal laws and provide the organization with high-quality talent that provides a competitive advantage.
+This course is a comprehensive review of the field of human resource management and its relevance to employees, managers, and organization stakeholders for goal achievement.
+The design of this course is structured to educate future managers and leaders on the importance of utilizing effective HR methods that comply with federal laws and the critical role of HR professionals in achieving the organization's positive workplace culture, competitive advantage, and overall success.
 (Cross-listed with MGMT 4030).

 Prerequisite(s): BSAD 8136 students do not have any prerequisite courses; however, BSAD 8250 (Organizational Behavior) is recommended prior to enrollment.